monsoonmaelstrom/book2/book2.md

 “A good one,” Gavin agrees.

 He does.
 It takes the wind out of my sails.
-I’m still not used to having magic as a tool that I can use, and I honestly forget about it more often than not, and the fact that I spent the last couple of days with (( the magic suppression drug )) working its way out of my system doesn’t help.
+I’m still not used to having magic as a tool that I can use, and I honestly forget about it more often than not, and the fact that I spent the last couple of days with malusium working its way out of my system doesn’t help.

 “Fine.”